stackmerge/mcp-refund-approval-server/README.md

 ### Tool: `issue_refund`

+**Description:**
-**Description**: Issue a refund for a customer order.
-Validates eligibility, checks duplicates, assesses risk, and requires human approval for amounts over 50,000 units.
+Issue a refund for a customer order.
+The tool validates eligibility, checks duplicates, assesses risk, and requires human approval for amounts above `50,000` units.

-#### Input Schema
+### Input Schema

 ```json
 {